metreeca/mark/README.md

 - the `target` folder is cleared
 - `.md` files under the `source` folder are converted to `.html` files at the same relative path under the `target` folder, using the default Pug template specified by the `layout` parameter or by the `layout` front-matter property
 - cross-links to `.md` files are converted to the corresponding `.html` file
--  templates (that is, files with the same estensions as the default template specified by the `layout` parameter) are ignored
+-  templates (that is, files with the same extensions as the default template specified by the `layout` parameter) are ignored
 - everything else under the `source` folder is copied verbatim to the same relative path under the `target` folder

 ```sh